elastic/kibana/src/plugins/expressions/server/server.api.md

 // Warnings were encountered during analysis:
 //
 // src/plugins/expressions/common/ast/types.ts:29:3 - (ae-forgotten-export) The symbol "ExpressionAstFunctionDebug" needs to be exported by the entry point index.d.ts
-// src/plugins/expressions/common/expression_functions/expression_function.ts:68:5 - (ae-forgotten-export) The symbol "SerializableState" needs to be exported by the entry point index.d.ts
+// src/plugins/expressions/common/expression_functions/expression_function.ts:68:5 - (ae-forgotten-export) The symbol "Serializable" needs to be exported by the entry point index.d.ts
 // src/plugins/expressions/common/expression_types/specs/error.ts:20:5 - (ae-forgotten-export) The symbol "ErrorLike" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)